amd/ZenDNN/docs/operator/low_overhead_operator/lowoha_matmul_operator.md

 }
 ```

 ### Example 5: F16 (Half-Precision) MatMul

-This example demonstrates F16 matmul where all tensors (source, weights, destination) use half-precision floating point.
-F16 matmul is only supported via the OneDNN backend and requires AVX512-FP16.
+This example demonstrates F16 MatMul where all tensors (source, weights, destination) use half-precision floating point.
+F16 MatMul is only supported via the OneDNN backend and requires AVX512-FP16.

 ```cpp
 int lowoha_matmul_f16_example() {